OluwatobiAjide/INST-377-Evening-Group-5/docs/final.md

 3. Sometime we messed up the github local file while two group members are pushing to origin together.

 * Possible future work directions with this problem --
-1. Make sure that data loads faster for users.
+1. Implement the ability for users to submit reviews for restaurants/carry-out/fast food places
-2. One possible direction is we can enhance the usefulness of our restaurant rater: providing the user more information instead only the restaurant name and their testing result.
+2. Using Get and Post request to add reviews and get reviews on the client and server side.
-3. Our restaurant rater will filter for the user to choose the result they want.
+3. Add autocomplete to search bar